Alaska observation REPORT DESIGN

 Role: Product Designer

 Springshot is a San Francisco-based software company that transforms airport operations and improve workforce productivity.
-It mainly help airlines, hotels manage their workforce by assigning missions to their phones and providing real-time visibility.
+It mainly help airlines, airports manage their workforce by assigning tasks to their phones and providing real-time visibility.

 Before Alaska Airlines using Springshot product, they were using paper and pen to record tasks and using Excel to make report.
 It's very inefficient and hard to make it up to date.
 As they have more workers using our app everyday, they need a report page to reflect how their observers work and what problems need to be paid attention to.
 This report needs to reflect how each question performs, what questions have higher failure rate and what questions perform the best.